fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

 - Spotify relies on Web Authentication Calls to Connect to the API remotely - you will need to authorize it to use this plugin
 - **You _NEED_ a client secret and client ID to use this plugin!**
     - This app currently hardcodes my personal Client ID and Client Secret to interact with Spotify.
 If current app usage hits any API limits, naturally you will need to switch out the current Client ID and Secret
-    - To use a custom ID/Secret, create a file called security.store in _%localAppData%\Wox\app-1.3.578\security.store_ with the following format:
+    - To use a custom ID/Secret, create a file called security.store in _%localAppData%\Wox\app-1.3.578\Plugins\Wox.Plugin.SpotifyPremium\security.store_ with the following format:
     ```
     {"ClientID":"yourClientSecret","ClientSecret":"yourClientSecret"}
     ```
     - To generate a key pair, navigate to ``https://developer.spotify.com/dashboard/``, login, and generate your own ID & Key
 - To get started:
     - Restore all NuGet dependencies (nuget restore packages.config -PackagesDirectory ..\packages)
-    - Run build script (visual studio code)
+    - Run build script (visual studio code > Run Build Task)

 ### Third-Party Libraries